Noelcarino/APM-Speed/README.md

 # APM-Speed

-A simple application to improve your APM (actions per minute)
+An application to improve your APM (actions per minute)